LaserQueue/LaserQueue/README.md

 # LaserQueue
-A queue system for NuVu’s laser cutter, with websockets.
+A queue system for NuVu’s laser cutter and other CNC hardware.
 [NuVu Studio](https://cambridge.nuvustudio.com/discover) has a lasercutter, and *only* one of them.
-A lot of people want to use it, and managing it is a pain.
-This software aims to simplify that with a simple web-based frontend accessible locally and on a TV mounted in the wall.
+A lot of people want to use it, and managing it is a giant pain.
+This software aims to simplify that with a simple web-based software accessible locally.
 It is developed primarily by [@sdaitzman](https://github.com/sdaitzman) and [@yrsegal](https://github.com/yrsegal).
+You can use it to control access to a 3D printer, lasercutter, printer... whatever you want!

 ## Getting the software
 Download the latest stable version from [github.com/yrsegal/LaserQueue/releases](https://github.com/yrsegal/LaserQueue/releases) and decompress it.

 ## Running the software

 Get the latest version by `git clone`ing the repo or downloading a zip.
-If there's a new update, the program will prompt you on run.
+If there's a new update, the program will prompt you on run automatically.

-To start the server, run `start.sh` or `start.py`.
+To start the server, run `start.sh` or `start.py` or `start.bat` if you're on Windows.
 You'll need Python 3.4.x or greater.

 To change the admin login password, create a plaintext file `password` under backend.
 This will be hashed upon script run.